bmeurer/benediktmeurer.de/_posts/2016-12-16-the-truth-about-traditional-javascript-benchmarks.markdown

 line items.
 All these line items were carefully chosen to reflect a certain aspect of JavaScript performance that we considered important in 2012 or expected to become important in the near future.

-To a large extend Octane was super successful in achieving its goals of taking JavaScript performance to the next level, it resulted in a healthy competition in 2012 and 2013 where great performance achievements were driven by Octane.
+To a large extent Octane was super successful in achieving its goals of taking JavaScript performance to the next level, it resulted in a healthy competition in 2012 and 2013 where great performance achievements were driven by Octane.
 But it's almost
 2017 now, and the world looks fairly different than in 2012, really, really different actually.
 Besides the usual and often cited criticism that most items in Octane are essentially outdated (i.e. ancient versions of TypeScript, zlib being compiled